 Co-Founder | Director

 With a multi-disciplinary career spanning diplomacy, investment banking and strategy consulting, Tony advises a wide range of clients at the intersection of government, business and finance.

-Tony frequently works with top-tier strategy consulting firms and is a Senior Consultant with the Global Governance practice at the World Bank.
-He is a former partner at Monitor Deloitte where he was a senior member of the Middle East and North Africa (MENA) regional leadership team and supervising talent/HR partner for the regional strategy practice.
+Tony is a former World Bank adviser and partner at Monitor Deloitte where he was a senior member of the Middle East and North Africa (MENA) regional leadership team and supervising talent/HR partner for the regional strategy practice.
 At Monitor Group he led the firm's centre of government advisory practice globally and was a founding member of Monitor's National Economic Development & Security Practice.